 This is a guide to the best business structure for freelancers.
-I will compare the two best business structure for freelancers: Corporation and LLC in this guide.
+I will compare two of the best business structure for freelancers: corporations and LLCs in this guide.

 As soon as you start working as a freelancer, there are a lot of important tasks that should be put into place because when it comes to freelancing and running your own business, often this entails much more than just freedom and successful work.